neurodance/teams-ai/teams.md/src/components/include/in-depth-guides/tabs/functions/typescript.incl.md

 });
 ```

 This registers a REST API hosted at `http://localhost:{PORT}/api/functions/do-something` or `https://{BOT_DOMAIN}/api/functions/do-something` that clients can POST to.
-When they do, this library validates that the caller provides a valid Microsoft Entra bearer token before invoking the registered callback.
+When they do, this SDK validates that the caller provides a valid Microsoft Entra bearer token before invoking the registered callback.
 If the token is missing or invalid, the request is denied with a HTTP 401.

 The function can be typed to accept input arguments.
 The clients would include those in the POST request payload, and they are made available in the callback through the `data` context argument.